Home » Turkey Hunting » How Hard is it to Bowhunt Turkeys?

 Exploring the difficulties of archery hunting wild turkeys

 Every spring in the fading weeks of March, I make it a point to re-read the book of all turkey hunting books, Tom Kelly’s “Tenth Legion.”
 If you are reading my amateur musings on turkeys and turkey hunting and have never read “Tenth Legion,” please stop.
 Waste no more of your time in the realm of turkey literature perusing my words.
-Go read the gospel that is Colonel Tom’s best work and then I would feel no dishonor if you let something I write into your turkey literature selection.
+Go read the gospel that is Col. Tom’s best work and then I would feel no dishonor if you let something I write into your turkey literature selection.

 “Any man who has called up turkeys and killed them with a bow is entitled to wear a sign all the rest of life, a sign which has printed on it in large letters, ‘I am a better man than you are.’
 I will cheerfully step off the sidewalk and take my hat off to let him pass in complete agreement.“